redscientistlabs/NetStub-Vanguard/README.md

 # NetStub-Vanguard
-RTC Stub for hooking to external systems via UDP
+RTC Stub for hooking to external systems on a local network via UDP